Kaltura: Editing Captions in a Video

 Upload a captions file pop-up shown

-• You may see more than one captions file now available, you'll want to first delete the old file by selecting the "X" icon.
+Step 11 - You may see more than one captions file now available on the Kaltura Captions tab.
+First, delete the old file by selecting the "x" icon.

 Screenshot of languages with blue circle around "X" icon

-• To activate the new file you'll want to select the "checkmark" icon.
+Step 12 - To activate the new file, select the "checkmark" icon.
 Now you've successfully manually updated your captions!

-User will be able to add captions to their video.
+You will be able to download and edit captions to your video.

 Need additional help?

-Please contact the Service Desk as 603-862-4242, fill out the Lecture Capture web form with as much information as possible, or contact the Technology Help Desk on your local campus.
+Please fill out the Lecture Capture web form with as much information as possible, or contact the Technology Help Desk on your local campus.